Staying healthy has many benefits — from an overall better quality of life to a longer life. But did you know it can also save you money? Here’s how.

 Did you know if you stay healthy, it will save you money?
 Here are seven ways that leading a healthy lifestyle can help you keep more money in your wallet.

-Staying healthy can help you miss fewer days at work — and if you're an hourly worker or do not have paid sick time, this can save you hundreds, if not thousands of dollars or more a year."Getting preventive care like flu shots and maintaining regular care for chronic conditions like diabetes can keep people functioning and active in the workplace," said Jordanna Davis, a health care expert who works with the University of Pittsburgh Medical Center's website Health Care Reform Simplified.
+“Getting preventive care like flu shots and maintaining regular care for chronic conditions like diabetes can keep people functioning and active in the workplace,” said Jordanna Davis, a health care expert who works with the University of Pittsburgh Medical Center’s website Health Care Reform Simplified.

 According to the University of California at Berkeley and Stanford University, if you make a commitment to working out at the gym and pay for an annual contract, you’ll save money.
 According to the universities’ study, the average member who paid for a monthly membership spent $17 per visit.
 But those who had an annual contract — or better, a two-year contract — paid less.
 Do you pay by the visit?
 Stop!
 That will cost you an extra $10 per visit on average.